 Your hoodie can be a part of your base layer to protect you from the cold weather, your hoodie should also feature moisture-wicking and be quick-drying.
 Of course, it wouldn’t hurt if it’s fashionable as it’s functional.

 Hoodies can double as head cover an important part of winter sun protection.
 Having this layer can make the rest of your sun protection easier.

-For the ladies, there are a number of UPF-rated bottoms to choose from.
+For the ladies, there are several UPF-rated bottoms to choose from.
 These include leggings, compression fabric tights, and even skorts.
-With the fashion first slacks and trousers that are now available, any event can find you in safe sun blocking garments.
+With the fashion-first slacks and trousers that are now available, any event can find you in safe sun blocking garments.

 The guys are not forgotten here either.
-The choices from warm-up to shorts to casual and dressy slacks are available.
-Jeans are by nature of the tightly woven fabric sun blocking unless they are too tight.
+Choices from warm-up to shorts to casual and dressy slacks are available.
+Jeans are by nature the tightly woven fabric sun blocking unless they are too tight.

 While I am not sure that dresses are “basic” the sweater dresses are in!
 Worn with leggings or tights, add your trusty winter coat, and you can have sun blocking clothing winter wardrobe.
 You will be safe from the cold as well as protect yourself from UV radiation.

 The information about dresses reminds me, of being aware of the sun coming through a window, winter as well as summer.
 If you work in an office with lots of windows, you are getting your UVA exposure all day long.
 Please use sunscreen to keep your face and arms from aging too quickly.

 Don’t forget this winter staple.
 Look for a jacket that has a high UPF rating and offers rain and wind protection.
 As rain isn’t a real threat, I watch for the high UPF rating and a style I like and feel good in.
 Jackets last a long time for me because we so seldom need them.